Southwest Border Regional Commission

-The Southwest Border Regional Commission (SBRC) is one of seven federal regional commissions and authorities authorized by the United States Congress to address instances of major economic distress in certain defined socioeconomic regions in Arizona, California, New Mexico and Texas.
+The Southwest Border Regional Commission (SBRC) is one of seven federal regional commissions and authorities authorized by the United States Congress to address instances of major economic distress in certain defined socioeconomic regions.

 History

 The SBRC was created by the 2008 U.S. Farm Bill, which also created the Northern Border Regional Commission (NBRC) and the Southeast Crescent Regional Commission (SCRC).
 All three commissions share common authorizing language modeled after the Appalachian Regional Commission (ARC).

-On December 6, 2022, the United States Senate confirmed Juan Sanchez to serve as the first Federal Co-chairman for the SBRC.
+On December 6, 2022, the United States Senate confirmed Juan Sanchez, then-Director of Economic Development and Special Initiatives for Senator Martin Heinrich (D-NM), to serve as the first Federal Co-chairman for the SBRC.